-In the event of disclosures about peer-on-peer abuse all children involved, whether perpetrator or victim, will be treated as being 'at risk'.
+In the event of disclosures about peer-on-peer abuse all children involved, whether perpetrator or victim, will be treated as being 'at risk' and therefore will be dealt with in line with the Child Protection policy.

 In the event of concerns about a pupil becoming radicalised, consideration will be given to the local authority Channel process.
-In Cornwall this process is co-ordinated by the Prevent Panel.
+In Cornwall this process is coordinated by the Prevent Panel.